 Best Family Activity

-A great way to take in the city with a family in tow without having to constantly navigate Tokyo’s streets or its extensive metro system (although it’s very user-friendly) is to hop a water bus and enjoy a leisurely, approximate 40-minute ride along the Sumida River as it winds its way past a dozen distinctive bridges and as many distinctive areas.
-Water buses leave every half hour or so and shuttle between the historic district of Asakusa and the Hamrikyu Gardens (or Hinode Pier), and depending on the season, you’ll be able to take in the picturesque autumn leaves or the sight of Sakura abundantly in bloom in the spring against the backdrop of the city’s skyline.
+A great way to take in the city with a family in tow without having to constantly navigate Tokyo’s streets or its extensive metro system (although it’s very user-friendly) is to hop a water bus and enjoy a leisurely, approximately 40-minute ride along the Sumida River as it winds its way past a dozen distinctive bridges and as many distinctive areas.
+Water buses leave every half hour or so and shuttle between the historic district of Asakusa and the Hamrikyu Gardens (or Hinode Pier) and depending on the season; you’ll be able to take in the picturesque autumn leaves or the sight of Sakura abundantly in bloom in the spring against the backdrop of the city’s skyline.
 You’ll also cruise past the famed Tsukiji Fish Market, as well as some of Tokyo’s waterfront communities.
 The river also offers the perfect vantage point from which to take in each summer season’s fireworks extravaganza over the Sumida.

 Best Cocktail With A View